-UCSB Awarded Major Funding to Study Links Between Early-Life Gut Microbiome and Neurodevelopment Researchers join the Wellcome Leap’s international effort to better understand early biological influences on neurodevelopment.
-Read more about UCSB Awarded Major Funding to Study Links Between Early-Life Gut Microbiome and Neurodevelopment
+Major Award to Study Links Between Early-Life Gut Microbiome and Neurodevelopment Researchers join international effort to better understand how the two may be connected.
+Read more about Major Award to Study Links Between Early-Life Gut Microbiome and Neurodevelopment

 Developing Hair-width LEDs Could Replace Lasers A UCSB doctoral student advised by Stephen DenBaars and Joh Schuller is helping to make it happen.
 Read more about Developing Hair-width LEDs Could Replace Lasers